Here’s why—and how—you senior pastor can become your strongest ministry supporter.

 3. Show up.

-Another simple but important practice.
+Another simple but important practice for showing pastoral support.
 Make appearances at your fall festival, vacation Bible school, or Sunday school kickoff.
 Anytime kids show up in quantity, go and be a presence.

 4. Promote from the pulpit.